za1bahm3d/Movies-/README.md

 ## 📂 Project Files
 - `movies_analysis.pbix` – Power BI report file
 - `movies_cleaned.csv` – Cleaned dataset used for analysis
+- 'movies summary report pdf - summary report of findings
 - `README.md` – Project documentation (this file)

 ## 📝 Author
-This project was created as part of a data visualization analysis in Power BI.
+This project was created as part of a data visualization analysis project in Power BI.

 ---